 Histamine intolerance is something that we've talked about on the blog before.
 In this post we talked about what histamine intolerance is and in this post we talked about how to deal with a histamine intolerance, or histamine allergy.

 One thing that wasn't mentioned, however, is the role that probiotics play in histamine intolerance treatment.

 My Search for Low Histamine Probiotics

 Around Christmas of this past year, I kind of “fell into” a detox.
-Just in case you were wondering, detox isn't the best idea during the Holiday Season and led to basically a bunch of things that almost stole Christmas, but the whole thing led to some very interesting information which I will now pass on to you.
+Just in case you were wondering, detox isn't the best idea during the Holiday Season–I don't recommend it.
+However, the whole thing led to some very interesting information which I will now pass on to you.